 We tried various schools.
 The public schools have been ruined by Presidents and industrial education, ‘teaching to the test’, republican anti-unionism, and the bogus program called ‘no child left behind’, which is a lie of sorts, whose ultimate aim is to privatize the schools.
 For profit education bloats the administration, which is really unnecessary as this can be done very effectively and cheaply by the teachers themselves.
 Few administrators are actually necessary in education and they inevitably over pay themselves and harm schools.
 Education is best when it is about the kids and not about making money for administrators, or sports or financial speculators, or companies that gouge kids for textbooks.
 Profiting from kids is immoral.

 We tried Montessori schools, and Maria Montessori got some things right about education, but it allows too much for administrative autocracy and arbitrariness.The director of the school in the Montessori system was too much a “CEO” and served herself more than the kids.
 We had definite proof of that.
 So we left that and started homeschooling, which we like very much, though it is alot of work.
+Hands on learning and learning by doing (Dewey), are increasingly rare.
+Factory learning and computer long distance learning, which corpratize kids and make them uneducated, working drones is far more common.

 A lot of homeschooling is Christian based and denies evolution.
 I do not admire “Classical Conversations”, which is a sort of homeschooling for profit with cultish overtones.
 But we are not doing any of that.
 Darwin and science are important to us.
 We go everywhere and teach all day and often at night too.
 The kids do very well at it, and it teaches them self realiance and self purpose, by which I mean being able to think on their own, use evidence and not rely on authority .
 My model in this is graduate school, which is too much for smaller kids, but elements of it are good for all ages .
 I use drawing alot, and regular math, to learn thinking processes.

 The great thing is that we get to design our children’s days, teach them everything we can.
 We work on math often, English grammar, science and history.
 We do experiments with water, study species, insects, tracking, physics, spelling, history, reading, and writing.
+Nature.
 Both kids have done an evolution time line with their own drawings.
 So they both learn to draw as part of inquiry and learning.
 We take them to factories where they see industrial bread baking.
 They saw a factory where they make saw blades.
 We go to parks to do tracking and nature observation.
 We go to cities and towns few ever see.

 Cicadas, July 2016